Beyond Two Parameters: Revisiting Dark Energy with the Latest Cosmic Probes

 Finally, in Fig.~\ref{fig:CTT}, we show the impact on the CMB TT power spectrum when a particular DE parameter is varied while other parameters are fixed.
 We have shown four different plots where the four parameters of the DE EoS are individually varied.
 While drawing the plots, the other cosmological parameters are fixed to the Planck 2018 best-fit values using Planck 2018 TT,TE,EE+lowE+lensing~\cite{Planck:2018vyg}.
 In the upper left plot of Fig.~\ref{fig:CTT}, we show the effects on the CMB TT spectrum for varying $w_0$ while fixing the other free parameters ($w_{\rm m} = -2.2$, $\log_{10}(\Delta_{\mathrm{de}}) = -0.2$, $\log_{10}(a_\mathrm{t}) = -1$).
 From this plot, one can see that changes in the low multipole region appear for different values of $w_0$.
-In particular, going deeply phantom leads to a suppression of the late-time ISW plateau, and the peaks in the damping tail shift towards higher multipoles.
+In particular, going deeply phantom leads to a suppression of the late-time ISW plateau.
 The upper right panel of Fig.~\ref{fig:CTT} shows the impact on the CMB TT power spectrum for different values of $w_m$, keeping the remaining free parameters fixed ($w_0 = -0.8$, $\log_{10}(\Delta_{\mathrm{de}}) = -0.2$, $\log_{10}(a_\mathrm{t}) = -1$).
 From this plot, one can see that there is no suppression of the ISW plateau, but we do observe a shift of the high-multipole peaks toward larger $\ell$ as $w_m$ becomes very negative, although less pronounced than in the $w_0$ case.
 A similar effect is found in the lower left plot of Fig.~\ref{fig:CTT}, where we varied $\Delta_{\rm de}$ in terms of its logarithmic value, keeping the other parameters fixed ($w_0 = -0.8$, $w_{\rm m} = -2.2$, $\log_{10}(a_\mathrm{t}) = -1$).